 Yep, this quinoa cakes recipe is totally WINNING in the energizing fuel department ya’ll!

-EASY blender blackberry quinoa cakes recipe!
-These gluten free quinoa cakes are made with simple fresh ingredients.
+Blackberry Quinoa Cakes are made with a blender recipe!
+These gluten-free cakes are made with simple fresh ingredients.
 Dairy free, no refined sugar, and delicious!
 No oil or butter needed.
-Just blend and bake!
+Great for breakfast, snacks, or desserts.

 - 4 eggs